choobot/choo-pos-frontend/README.md

     - CTRL + P : Cart <ins>P</ins>ayment
     - CTRL + R : Cart <ins>R</ins>eset
     - CTRL + N : <ins>N</ins>ext Order (after Payment)
 - Display ribbon on promotion products only, user can hover to see a promotion detail
+- After payment, order will be created via API
+- Customer can scan QR Code to get E-Receipt

 ## Prerequisites for Development
 - Mac or Linux which can run shell script